HarvinloveaAI/NewYearPrompt/Introduction.md

 3. 👺 **Prompt Jailbreaking**: Explore methods to 'jailbreak' the boundaries of LLM models.
 4. 🎉 **Product Manager Doc Generator**: Creating product specifications, project plans, or progress reports.
 Let your prompt streamline the work of product managers.
 5. 🌞**Personal Growth Assistant**: Assist users in their personal growth journey.
-6. 🌞**Business Assistant**: Help in project management, customer service, or data analysis.
+6. 📜**Business Assistant**: Help in project management, customer service, or data analysis.
 Let your prompt contribute to the success and growth of businesses.
-7. **AI Tutor**: Offer personalized lessons, interactive exercises, or detailed explanations.
+7. 🌟**AI Tutor**: Offer personalized lessons, interactive exercises, or detailed explanations.

 ### A Note on Authorship and Acknowledgments